meckert75/documentations/docs/raspberry_pi_setup.md

 **Warning:** Using the command line can be risky if not familiar with using it.
 In particular when it comes to reading and writing the disk where a mistake can lead to corrupting or erasing your OS.

 ## Get the latest Raspbian Image
 Download and inflate the ZIP file.
-The URL use is the one for Raspbian Jessie with PIXEL to get Raspbian Jessie Lite instead use: `https://downloads.raspberrypi.org/raspbian_lite_latest`
+The URL use is the one for Raspbian Stretch with PIXEL to get Raspbian Stretch Lite instead use: `https://downloads.raspberrypi.org/raspbian_lite_latest`
 ```bash
 $ curl -L -o raspbian.zip https://downloads.raspberrypi.org/raspbian_latest
 $ unzip raspbian.zip